Annual Notices

 Student Attendance

-Has been excused by his/her parent/guardian prior to an absence in accordance with state law; or
+- Have been excused by their parent/guardian prior to an absence in accordance with state law; or

-Has been excused by the building principal or his/her designee.
+- Have been excused by the building principal or their designee.

 Any violator of the compulsory school attendance law shall be subject to penalties outlined in state law.